27 Sep What can you expect from your NDIS psychologist?

-At Positive Wellbeing Psychology, we are a team of registered psychologists who are experienced in providing evidence-based psychological intervention that may assist the participant in overcoming barriers to help reach their NDIS goals.
+At Positive Wellbeing Psychology, we are a team of registered psychologists supporting participants under the NDIS who are experienced in providing well-researched therapy and techniques that assist in overcoming barriers to help individuals reach their NDIS goals.

 Assessing Strengths and Interests is the NDIS participant to Overcome Barriers

-Our psychologists are trained to assess the participant’s strengths and to work within their interests to overcome the barriers to daily living.
+Our psychologists are trained to assess the strengths and to work within interests to overcome barriers to daily living.

 Common NDIS Goals:

-- To have the support to build my capacity to participate in social and community activities and remain safe.
+- Building capacity to participate in social and community activities and to remain safe.

-- To better understand sensory needs and learn skills and strategies to regulate my emotions.
+- Better understand sensory needs and to learn skills and strategies to regulate emotions.

-- To improve my daily living skills in order to increase my independence.
+- Improve daily living skills in order to increase independence.

-Online Psychologists Australia-Wide for participants of the NDIS
+Online Psychologists Australia-Wide for participants under the NDIS:

-At Positive Wellbeing Psychology, we can help with your NDIS goals and therapy at home.
-Talk to one of our highly experienced psychologists in the privacy and comfort of your own home and device today.
+At Positive Wellbeing Psychology, we help to achieve a range of NDIS goals.
+We tailor a range of well-research therapy and techniques based on individual goals, delivered by a warm and caring NDIS Psychologist.
+Talk to one of our highly experienced NDIS psychologists in the privacy and comfort of your own home and device today.